Nicks911/React-project/Backend/README.md

 Server defaults to http://localhost:4000 and exposes `/health`.

+### Midtrans Snap Payments

+Configure the following variables in `.env` to enable Midtrans Snap token generation for customer checkout:

+- `MIDTRANS_SERVER_KEY` – required server key from the Midtrans dashboard.
+- `MIDTRANS_CLIENT_KEY` – client key used by the frontend Snap script.
+- `MIDTRANS_IS_PRODUCTION` – set to `true` in production to hit the live Snap endpoint (defaults to sandbox).

+New customer-facing routes:

+- `POST /api/customer/cart/redeem-coupon` – validate a coupon code against the current cart and return the discount.
+- `POST /api/customer/checkout/snap-token` – builds a Midtrans Snap transaction token for the current cart (after applying any coupon).

+The `/checkout/snap-token` route requires a populated cart and returns both the Snap token and `redirectUrl` so the frontend can either open `window.snap.pay` or fall back to the hosted payment page.

 ## WhatsApp Booking Reminders

 Automated WhatsApp reminders are sent 3 days before a confirmed booking.